gregsexton/gitv/README.markdown

 ## Installation

 Install in ~/.vim, or in ~\vimfiles if you're on Windows.
-This plugin should be fully pathogen compatible if you want to install it this way.
+This plugin should be fully compatible with any plugin managers that support git if you want to install it this way.

-gitv was developed against Vim 7.3 but earlier versions of Vim should work.
-Vim 7.2+ is recommended as it ships with syntax highlighting for many Git file types. **You will also need the [tpope/fugitive](https://github.com/tpope/vim-fugitive) plugin installed and working for gitv to work.**
+gitv was developed against Vim 7.3 and later 8.0 but earlier versions of Vim should work.
+Vim 7.2+ is recommended as it ships with syntax highlighting for many Git file types.
+**You will also need the [tpope/fugitive](https://github.com/tpope/vim-fugitive) plugin installed and working for gitv to work.**

 ## Screenshots and Links